puppetlabs/puppetlabs-kubernetes/README.md

 ## Limitations

-This module supports [Kubernetes 1.6](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v160) and above.
+This module supports [Kubernetes 1.6](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.md#v160) to 1.9.x.

 This module supports only Puppet 4 and above.